q8-intouch/Q8Query/readme.md

 - upon requesting options: fetch description using annotation
 - filter using scopes as: functionName(params)
 - limit the count of related object on select, associate
-- add strict mode for fetching only annotated relations && filters
 - filter on associate ex: fetch user with orders where orders containing 'x'
 # running tests
 for running the tests use:  `vendor/bin/phpunit` within the package directory